HD logo on light background

 “The intricate petal structure allows you to easily add a bit of finesse and visual intrigue to a dish," Jones says.
 “Because they offer little of their own flavor contribution but incredible visual appeal, these tiny flowers are best used as eatable art.
 Petit-fours, cocktail presentations, and hors d'oeuvres are all excellent places to use Egyptian starflowers."

-Fruit-of-the-Month Club Shop Button
+Fruit of the Month Club Shop Button